ssomers/ATtiny85_OLED_ADC/README.md

 # ATtiny85_OLED_ADC
-On an OLED screen, show all accessible analog readouts
+From an ATtiny85 microcontroller, connected to an SSD1306 OLED screen, continuously show all three accessible analog readouts.
+The fourth pin supporting ADC is being used for the I2C connection to the display.